sangwoo-sean/sangwoo-sean/README.md

 ### Hi there 👋

+Studing in Sejong University, 3rd Grade.

+Lived in Ireland for 1 year.

+Hobbies : Climbing🧗‍♂️

 <!--
 **sangwoo-sean/sangwoo-sean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.